Call now in confidence immediate help & advice 24/7

 Your hormones help to regulate your moods.
 Where mental health is affected by your hormones, turning to alcohol, or another substance often occurs.

-What does it mean to get a dual diagnosis?
+What does it mean to get a dual diagnosis at a drug and alcohol rehab in Birmingham?

-Mental illnesses that are common comorbidities of addiction include:
+Mental illnesses at rehab that are common comorbidities of addiction include:

-A dual diagnosis is really useful as it helps you to understand yourself a bit better.
+A dual diagnosis at rehab is really useful as it helps you to understand yourself a bit better.
 More things about the way you think and feel will make sense.

 Many organisations across the UK offer free mental health support, whether you are also suffering from addiction or not.